eugeneswalker/gitlab-chart/doc/installation/deployment.md

 | shared_state | Store session-related and other persistent data     |
 | actioncable  | Pub/Sub queue backend for ActionCable               |

-Any number of the instances may be specified and for the instances that are not specified, they are handled by the primary Redis instance specified by `global.redis.host` or use the deployed Redis instance from the chart.
+Any number of the instances may be specified.
+Any instances not specified will be handled by the primary Redis instance specified by `global.redis.host` or use the deployed Redis instance from the chart.

 ```yaml